What is Equity Reads?

 Theo’s review:

-All About Love is about the power of deep love for one another to transform our world into one of connection and community. hooks details the different and necessary dimensions of love: justice, respect, living by a ‘love ethic’, and more.
+is about the power of deep love for one another to transform our world into one of connection and community. hooks details the different and necessary dimensions of love: justice, respect, living by a ‘love ethic’, and more.
 To explain why true and deep love is essential for us all, she draws on her own experiences and personal opinions, discussing abuse and mistreatment that may occur in relationships but focusing on our collective love and care for each other and our communities.
 Through her narrative, hooks establishes a hopeful future where we all engage with each other with deep respect, tolerance, and empathy.
 Her words are sure to resonate with anyone who deeply cares for their community and their loved ones.

 bell hooks (she/her) is a trailblazer.
 She is an educator, author, and social critic.
 Her pen name, one may notice, is completely lowercase to shift the focus of her audience to her words instead of her person.
 Over her life, she published 40 works ranging from poetry to children’s books and complex essays.
 She writes about race, gender, and loving one another, and deeply considers intersectionality of different identities in her work.

-Or find it at the Okanagan Regional Library, or Purchase at Mosaic Books.
+Or find it at the Okanagan Regional Library, or Purchase at Mosaic Books

-Women, Race, and Class by Angela Davis
+Women, Race, and Class

 “The ceaseless arguments about her…obscured, much more than they illuminated, the condition of Black women during slavery.”